List-GRAND: A practical way to achieve Maximum Likelihood Decoding: Performance Evaluation

-Fig. \ref{fig:grand_polar} compares the proposed LGRAND's decoding performance, as well as the required number of queries, with different variants of GRAND as well as OSD for decoding 5G NR CRC-aided polar code (128,105+11).
-Furthermore, the CRC-Aided Successive Cancellation List (CA-SCL $(L=32)$) \cite{Tal15},\cite{LLR-List} decoder performance is included for reference.
-At a target FER of $10^{-6}$, LGRAND ($LW_{max}=128$, $HW_{max}=12$, $\Delta=20$) achieves a decoding performance similar to SGRAND and outperforms ORBGRAND by $0.3$dB ($0.5$dB gain at the target FER of $10^{-7}$) as seen in Fig. \ref{fig:grand_polar} (a).
-Furthermore, for $\frac{E_b}{N_0} = 7$dB, LGRAND ($LW_{max}=128$, $HW_{max}=12$, $\Delta=20$) incurs a complexity overhead of $3\times$ that of ORBGRAND since LGRAND requires $10.5$ queries on average whereas ORBGRAND requires $2.91$, as seen in Fig. \ref{fig:grand_polar} (b).
+Fig. \ref{fig:grand_polar} compares the proposed LGRAND's decoding performance, as well as the required average number of queries, with different variants of GRAND for decoding 5G NR CA-polar code (128,105+11).
+Furthermore, the decoding performance of state-of-the-art soft-input decoder such as the CA-SCL decoder \cite{Tal15,LLR-List} is included for reference.
+Please note that for LGRAND decoding of CA-polar code (128,105+11), the CRC bits are not used to select the most likely candidate from the list ($\mathcal{L}$).
+Instead, we select the most likely candidate ($\argmax\limits_{\hat{\bm{c}}\in \mathcal{L}} p(\bm{y}|\hat{\bm{c}})$) from the list using the maximum likelihood criterion (Section \ref{sec:List-GRAND}).

+The worst-case complexity of the ORBGRAND and LGRAND decoder, which corresponds to parameters $LW_\text{max}$=96 and $HW_\text{max}= 8$, is $3.10\times10^6$ (Fig. \ref{fig:comp_128_127}) for the numerical simulation results depicted in Fig. \ref{fig:grand_polar}.
+Furthermore, SGRAND employs Queries$_\text{max}$=$3\times10^{6}$ and the GRANDAB decoder employs $AB = 3$.

+The LGRAND decoder is also compared with enhanced ORGBGRAND TEP schedules, ORBGRAND-ILWO \cite{carloILW} and Look-Up-Table (LUT) assisted Fixed Latency ORBGRAND decoder \cite{carloORB} (F.L ORBGRAND), using the same $(128,105)$ polar code shown in Fig. \ref{fig:grand_polar}.
+At a target FER of $10^{-7}$, LGRAND ($LW_{max}=96$, $HW_{max}=8$, $\delta=20$) achieves a decoding performance similar to SGRAND and outperforms traditional ORBGRAND \cite{duffy2020ordered} as well as enhanced TEP schedule ORBGRAND (Queries$_\text{max}$=$2^{13}$) \cite{carloILW,carloORB} by $\sim0.5$dB as shown in Fig. \ref{fig:grand_polar}.

-To conclude, LGRAND's parameters ($LW_{max}$, $HW_{max}$, $\Delta$) can be appropriately chosen for channel codes of different classes (BCH, CA-Polar, and CRC) to achieve ML decoding performance.
-Furthermore, the complexity overhead for different LGRAND parameter choices may be explored further in order to strike a balance between decoding performance requirements and the complexity/latency budget for a target application.
+To conclude, LGRAND's parameters ($LW_{max}$, $HW_{max}$, $\delta$) can be appropriately chosen for channel codes of different classes (BCH, CA-Polar, and CRC) to achieve ML decoding performance.
+Furthermore, the complexity overhead for different LGRAND parameter choices can be explored further in order to strike a balance between decoding performance requirements and the complexity/latency budget for a target application.